Trail running for the beginner

 Once your fitness, lower leg strength, and competence with flat trails has improved, start to add technical trails and hills to your training.

-Steep trail running workouts
+Trail running workouts

 There are numerous methods to add hills to your training.
 The first method of hill training requires a significant grade (using a steep dirt road can offer the best footing for this).
 Run for 1-2 minutes and then focus on walking for a minute.
 Similar to a fartlek run, we focus on this for 15-20 minutes.